Parnell, New Zealand

 Parnell (Panēra) is a suburb of Auckland, New Zealand.
 It is one of New Zealand's most affluent suburbs, consistently ranked within the top three wealthiest, and is often billed as Auckland's "oldest suburb" since it dates from the earliest days of the European settlement of Auckland in 1841.
-It is characterised by its mix of tree lined streets with large estates; redeveloped industrial zones with Edwardian town houses and 1920s bay villas; and its hilly topography that allows for views of the port, the Waitematā Harbour, Rangitoto Island and the Auckland Domain.
+It is characterised by its mix of tree-lined streets with large estates; redeveloped industrial zones with Edwardian town houses and 1920s bay villas; and its hilly topography that allows for views of the port, the Waitematā Harbour, Rangitoto Island and the Auckland Domain.
 To its west lies the Auckland Domain, to the south Newmarket, and to the north the Ports of Auckland.

 Parnell Rise and Parnell Road make up the main road through Parnell.
 Parnell Rise leads to the central business district to the west; Parnell Road runs from Parnell Rise uphill to the top of the suburb, and then bends almost 90 degrees and continues towards Newmarket in the south-east.
 Parnell Road ends at the intersection of George and Sarawia Streets, where it becomes Broadway.
 Early European settlers knew Parnell Road as "Manukau Road" until well after the formation of Khyber Pass Road in 1845.

 History

 The Parnell area has a long history of settlement by Tāmaki Māori.
 Point Resolution was the location of Taurarua pā, occupied by the Waiōhua confederation.
 The name Taurarua ("annoying chant") refers to a battle between Waiōhua and Ngāti Whātua where Waiohua warriors goaded Ngāti Whātua to attack using mocking chants.
 This was one of the final strongholds of this iwi before it was taken by Ngāti Whātua in the 1740s, when twin brother chiefs Humataitai and Hupipi were defeated by Ngāti Whātua.
 Prior to European settlement, Parnell was occupied by Ngāti Whātua-o-Ōrākei.
 The Domain was known as Pukekawa, which translates to 'hill of bitter memories.'
 This is in reference to the battles that occurred between Ngāpuhi and Ngāti Whatua during the Musket Wars.
 The Government acquired the area from Ngāti Whātua as part of a 3000 acre land deal in 1840.

 Robert Tod purchased 3 acre from the Government on 1 September 1841.
 He quickly subdivided it into 36 sections, which he advertised for sale on 4 September 1841 as the "Village of Parnell".
 In the early 1830s Tod had supplied copies of the Bible to a Plymouth Brethren mission in Baghdad, one of whose members was John Vesey Parnell.
 Streets in the village of Parnell were named Groves, Cronin and Calman after other missionaries to Baghdad, Anthony Norris Groves, Edward Cronin and Erasmus Scott Calman.
 These were later renamed Eglon, Fox and Marston Streets.

-The Borough of Parnell, established in 1877, was amalgamated into the Auckland City Council area in 1913.
-The Parnell Road Board administered the area before the borough was established.